performancecopilot/pcp/docs/HowTos/scaling/index.rst

 Results and Analysis
 ********************

-The following results were gathered with a default **pcp-zeroconf 5.3.0** installation, where each remote host is an identical container instance running `pmcd(1)`_ on a server with 64 CPU cores, 376 GB RAM and 1 disk attached (as mentioned above, 64 CPUs increases per-CPU metric volume).
+The following results were gathered on a `pmlogger Farm`_ deployment, with a default **pcp-zeroconf 5.3.0** installation, where each remote host is an identical container instance running `pmcd(1)`_ on a server with 64 CPU cores, 376 GB RAM and 1 disk attached (as mentioned above, 64 CPUs increases per-CPU metric volume).
 The logging interval is 10s, ``proc`` metrics of remote nodes are *not* included, and the memory values refer to the RSS (Resident Set Size) value.

 +--------------+-----------------+----------+------------------+---------+--------------+